At the Surgical Weight Loss Centre, we accept insured patients.

 - Anaesthetist and other specialists – Anaesthetist fees vary depending on your insurance status.
 Other specialist fees that may apply include the dietitian and psychologist fees.
 Rebates may be available from Medicare or your private health insurance.

 - Hospital accommodation – The major component of the cost is attributed to your hospital stay.
 As bariatric procedures require costly specialised equipment, the cost of your surgery can be significantly high.
-If you have an adequate level of health insurance, your health fund will cover all, or the majority of, these costs.
-If you do not have health insurance, you can apply for an early release of your superannuation fund to cover these costs.
-We can assist you with this process.
-You can also take out private health insurance, though there are usually waiting periods associated with new policies.
-Make note of when you will be covered from and check that your elected level of cover includes bariatric procedures.
+With an adequate level of health insurance, your health fund will cover all, or the majority of, these costs.

 - Pathology and radiology – Pathology and radiology fees will vary.
 These accounts are sent to you after surgery.
 Most blood tests are bulk billed.